CSCfi/csc-user-guide/docs/cloud/rahti/networking.md

 ## Ipv4

-All networking in Rahti uses [IPv4](https://en.wikipedia.org/wiki/IPv4).
-All IPs in this document and Rahti's system itself are ipv4 only, no ipv6 IP is used.
+All networking in Rahti 2 uses [IPv4](https://en.wikipedia.org/wiki/IPv4).
+All IPs in this document and Rahti 2's system itself are ipv4 only, no ipv6 IP is used.

 ## Namespaces

-Rahti is divided in **Namespaces**.
+Rahti 2 is divided in **Namespaces**.
 Depending on the context, namespaces can be referred as **Projects**.
-Every object in Rahti must belong to and run inside a namespace.
+Every object in Rahti 2 must belong to and run inside a namespace.

 ## NetworkPolicy